fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Game/L4D2/8+_Survivors_In_Coop/README.md

 > __Note__<br/> Choose fun plugins you like
 * [Survivor Respawn (Harry Version)](https://github.com/fbef0102/L4D1_2-Plugins/tree/master/Survivor_Respawn): When a Survivor dies, will respawn after a period of time.

-* [Infected Bots Control Improved](https://github.com/fbef0102/L4D1_2-Plugins/tree/master/l4dinfectedbots): Spawns infected bots in L4D1 versus, and gives greater control of the infected bots in L4D1/L4D2 without being limited by the director.
+* [Infected Bots Control Improved](https://github.com/fbef0102/L4D1_2-Plugins/tree/master/l4dinfectedbots): Spawns multi infected bots in any mode + allows playable special infected in coop/survival + unlock infected slots (10 VS 10 available)

 * [Lockdown System Improved](https://github.com/fbef0102/L4D1_2-Plugins/tree/master/lockdown_system-l4d2): When someone tries to open end saferoom door, it will stay closed until a certain amount of time has passed.
 All the survivors need to do is to survive the incoming waves of mob and tanks.